mozzius/arbitra/docs/Arbitra.md

 Because of this, I will simply put the final code here rather than go through the process of making it.

+As mentioned previously, the difficulty is static, as I could not figure out how to verify it if it could change

 ```javascript
 const hash = require(__dirname+'/js/hashing.js')
 const fs = require('fs')